al-caveman/nsapass/README.md

    if the tags are unique enough, as _nsapass_ is smart to figure out what you meant).
 I usually type this command using `rofi`, `dmenu`, etc, for maximum convenience.
+1. For git:
+    1. I type, say, `git push`.
+    1. As I get prompted by a login prompt, I hit shortcut `$mod+g`, which I have mapped to `nsa do -c suodnpodn` in my window manager, which automatically copies and pastes the retrieved username and password respectively.
+2. For other apps:
     1. I go to my browser where _ProtonMail_'s login prompt is displaying, and hit shortcut `$mod+comma`, which will paste the username for me.
     1. Press tab to move to the password field.
     1. Press `$mod+period` to paste the `256` entropy-bit password.

 # Dependencies